 1. App uses a local “purchased” flag that wipes on reinstall

-UserDefaults (or AsyncStorage on React Native, SharedPreferences clone) gets cleared on uninstall.
+UserDefaults (or AsyncStorage on React Native, SharedPreferences on Android) gets cleared on uninstall.
 Your code reads defaults.bool(forKey: "isPro") on launch and gates the feature off because the flag is false.
-The receipt in Bundle.main.appStoreReceiptURL is intact, but you never check it.
+The transaction is still in the user’s Apple Account; you just never re-check it.

-How to spot it: Search your code for any reference to UserDefaults, @AppStorage, or similar local storage as the source of truth for purchase state.
+How to spot it: search your code for any reference to UserDefaults, @AppStorage, or similar local storage used as the source of truth for purchase state.
 If gating logic depends on it, you have this bug.

-You’re calling Apple’s verifyReceipt endpoint with the wrong shared secret, hitting the production endpoint with a sandbox receipt (returns 21007), or your backend rejects receipts older than X days.
-Restore returns transactions but your server says “invalid” and the app discards them.
+You’re calling Apple’s verifyReceipt with the wrong shared secret, hitting the production endpoint with a sandbox receipt (returns 21007), or your backend rejects receipts older than X days.
+Restore returns transactions but your server marks them invalid and the app discards them.

-How to spot it: Server logs at the validation endpoint when a restore happens.
-Look for status codes 21002 (malformed receipt), 21003 (auth failure), 21007 (sandbox receipt on prod endpoint), 21008 (prod receipt on sandbox endpoint).
-Any of these signal a routing or secret issue.
+How to spot it: read the server logs at your validation endpoint during a restore.
+Look for status codes 21002 (malformed receipt), 21003 (authentication failure), 21007 (sandbox receipt sent to the production endpoint), or 21008 (production receipt sent to the sandbox endpoint).
+Any of these signals a routing or shared-secret issue.

-3. Entitlement tied to your app account, not Apple ID
+3. Entitlement tied to your app account, not the Apple Account

 Your user signs into your app with email + password.
-Their Apple ID purchased Pro, but your account table records the entitlement under the wrong user_id, or under the device’s anonymous user.
-New device → new anonymous user → no entitlement.
+Their Apple Account purchased Pro, but your account table records the entitlement under the wrong user_id, or under the device’s anonymous user.
+New device, new anonymous user, no entitlement.

-How to spot it: Database query: for the affected user, find all their account rows.
+How to spot it: query your database for the affected user’s account rows.
 Check whether is_pro = true is set on the row they’re currently logged into.
 If it’s set on a different row, you have an account-linkage bug.

 4. Product ID was renamed